(Disclosure: Some of the links below may be affiliate links)

 Now that we know the goals, we can move on to my actual credit card strategy.

 Domestic Purchases – SwissCard Credit Card

 For my domestic purchases (in Switzerland), I am using two different cards.
 Let’s start with the first card.Swisscard Cashback Swisscard Cashback offers the free credit card with the highest cash back bonus!

 Use the MGMTS6777 code to receive 10CHF for free!

 By default, I am trying to use my Swisscard American Express credit card.
 I only got this credit card very recently.
 Swisscard introduced their new credit cards in late 2018.
 At first, I was quite hesitant about getting one new credit card, for two reasons.
 First, I already had two credit cards and did not really want a third one.
 Moreover, I was worried that I could not use the American Express so much in Switzerland.
 But finally, I decided to try it.

-This first card has 1% cash back and is entirely free for domestic purchases either in-store or online.
+This first card has 1% cashback and is entirely free for domestic purchases either in-store or online.
 It is a great card for Switzerland.
 But it has one drawback: it is an American Express and not a Visa or a MasterCard.
-I do not have anything against Amex cards, but they are not as widely accepted as the other twos big ones.
+I do not have anything against Amex cards.
+But they are not as widely accepted as the other two big ones.
 Nevertheless, I have found out that more shops than I thought are accepting Amex cards.